 Bran has wanted to have a chat with Jon forever.
-We can expect that conversation.
-Someone’s got to break it to Jon that he just had sex with his aunt.
+We can expect that conversation; though Bradley indicated to EW that Sam will be the one to break it to Jon that he just had sex with his aunt.
 On the bright side, he’s heir to the Iron Throne.

 There may or may not be fallout from Petyr Baelish’s death: Will Sansa have to smooth things over with the Lord of the Vale, her cousin Robin Arryn?
 The kid has potential to do epic damage to the Northern coalition.

 Sam also has yet to learn about his father’s and brother’s deaths.
 That revelation is surely on the horizon.
 How will that affect his relationship with Daenerys, and could it be the one thing that drives a wedge between Jon and Sam?

 And as bleak as it is to think about, there’s going to be that amazing first-contact scene between the Army of the Dead and the men of the North.
 Sure, they’ve already mowed over the wall and the Night’s Watch with their wight-dragon Viserion, but watching them hit the Umbers’ Last Hearth or the Karstarks’ Karhold will be a spectacle.
 Hopefully, we’ll get a taste of that before Winterfell.

 The very first teaser trailer, released back in December, showed ice and fire meeting somewhere in what looked like the Riverlands — as if Riverrun could take much more.